Skip Access Information for your Skoup Skip It Service

+There may be more regulations set out by your local council.
 The above is not a comprehensive list of requirements for placing a skip on a public highway.
 Although Skoup will provide information regarding your skip permit before delivery, you may want to familiarise yourself with the full list of conditions before booking as well as any other regulations set out by your local council.
 You can also call our helpful customer service desk on 03300 535 535 for guidance on skip permits and regulations.

 Gates or shared access

 If you have gates securing the access point to your property, please ensure they are open on the day of delivery to avoid delays in your order.
 If you are not at the property when the skip is scheduled for collection, again please leave the gates open so our drivers can gain access to the skip’s location.